Jenna Freedman Zine Correspondence Collection

 The Zine Correspondence Collection consists of Jenna Freedman’s work as the Barnard Zine Librarian.
 It includes her communication with zinesters, zine distros, teachers, and libraries about the Zine Collection and zines more generally, as well as Freedman’s involvement in zine events.

 The collection consists of three series, all of which have been further arranged in subseries.
-Contents in Series 1 are arranged by date and then alphabetically by correspondent.
+Contents in Series 1 are arranged by year, with materials grouped by correspondent when applicable.
 Series 2 and 3 are arranged in original order.
 The series and subseries arrangement is as follows:

 Series 1, Correspondence, 1999-2017